en-wl/wordlist/README.md

 The DEFN-NOTE is used to distinguish two different senses of the same lemma.

-The USAGE-NOTE is used to mark offensive, vulgar, non-standard and other similar words.
+The USAGE-NOTE is used to mark offensive, vulgar, slang, informal, non-standard and other similar words.
 At the moment the marking of offensive, vulgar only really covers the worst offenders and the marking of non-standard and similar words is very incomplete.

-to mark slang, informal, and non-standard words.

-The SPELLING and REGION codes are as follows:
+The SPELLING codes and REGION tags are as follows:

     A: US: American
     B: GB: British "ise" spelling